JKrystofik2290/basic_chatroom/README.md

   - single multi-user chatroom
   - prompts users when entering chatroom for username
     - will NOT remember returning users
-    - usernames can be duplicated
+    - usernames CAN be duplicated
+  - Notifies all users when someone enters or leaves the chatroom
+  - displays username next to message of who sent it